 I always add a pop of color by slicing up a nice red onion . . . adds another delicious layer of flavor too!

-From my kitchen garden, I use fresh dill, Italian parsley, and an uber-small pinch of fresh tarragon . . . all minced up and tossed in
+From my kitchen garden, I use fresh dill, Italian parsley, and chives . . . all minced up and tossed in

 Blend all ingredients except the cucumbers and red onions, which you add at the end.

 Serve in a pretty bowl, garnish with some fresh dill

 Tips for Making Creamy Cucumber Salad

 - You can use any kind of cucumbers.
 English cucumbers tend to be sweeter and have fewer seeds than regular cucumbers.
 Persian cucumbers are smaller and tend to be sweeter and crunchier.